jmshinn/objectifier/README.md

 var qstringresult = objectify('key[]=val&key[]=bar');
 ```

-... it's important to note that as of now (version 0.0.1), both JSON and querystring process synchronously in either case.
-Only XML will process asynchronously.
+... it's important to note that as of now (version 0.1.0), the asynchronous method for all formats is very naive.
+It will not do chunked processing, it will simply delay processing the callback to the next tick.
+For most cases, the data will be small enough that this wouldn't matter, and even doing it synchronously is probably OK, but this could still cause issues on extremely large pieces of data.

 ## Error checking